-Short-term mission teams come together for a variety of purposes which include, but are not limited to, medical outreach, professional development and training, construction projects, and hosting local youth and children's camps.
-All short-term team participants are offered an orientation on Nicaragua's history, political climate, cultural values and norms.
-We also provide the opportunity for those on a team to experience some of what the region has to offer outside of our Skylark Centre base of operations.
+Short-term mission teams (in-person or virtual) can serve a variety of purposes which include, but are not limited to, medical outreach, professional development and training, construction projects, and hosting local youth and children's camps.
 It is a great way to serve in a global capacity and to learn more about yourself, God's calling in your life, and about the country and people of Nicaragua!

 All of these initiatives are the backbone of Threefold's overall Vision of seeing healthy, sustainable communities in Nicaragua.
 Please consider being a part of the exciting ministries happening through Threefold Ministries' short-term mission teams.

+Regardless of the work, we start with a Christian foundation.
 Threefold Ministries is faith-based.
-Everything we do is premised on scripture and done in the name of the Lord Jesus Christ.
+Everything we do is premised on the words of Jesus:

 ‘For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.’
 Then the righteous will answer him, ‘Lord, when did we see you hungry and feed you, or thirsty and give you something to drink?
 When did we see you a stranger and invite you in, or needing clothes and clothe you?
 When did we see you sick or in prison and go to visit you?’
 The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’

 Matthew 25: 35-40

 Team participants are not required to follow the Christian faith, but need to recognize that it is the foundation and fabric of our work.